Signal Processing to Reduce Dark Noise Impact in Precision Timing: Data Sets Used for this Paper

 A key aspect of signal processing in the presence of high rates and low frequency noise is the use of baseline estimation/subtraction.
 This is necessary because otherwise offsets at the start of the signal would make it impossible to make meaningful timing (or energy) measurements.
 In this report we will employ two different techniques to accomplish the subtraction since, as we will see, the tool we are demonstrating for mitigation of jitter from Dark Noise is closely linked to the subtraction.

 In the first case subtraction is based on direct inspection of the waveform prior to the signal .
-In the second example we use the more practical technique of "Single Delay Line Shaping"\cite{Knoll}.
+In the second example we use the more practical technique of "Single Delay Line Shaping" \cite{Knoll}.
 In the latter, a copy of the signal is delayed by a fixed amount and subtracted from the original, which automatically removes baseline offset.
+A detailed account using the SDL technique on this data set can be found in \cite{IPRD}.

 In the following we will show that with either technique there is an effective tool to compensate for time jitter due to this low frequency noise.
-The missing element is that these techniques don't capture the residual \underline{slope} of the baseline noise even if they correct for the average \underline{level}.
+The missing element is that the usual techniques don't capture the residual \underline{slope} of the baseline noise even if they correct for the average \underline{level}.

 A residual baseline slope results in distortion of the pulse leading edge and consequently degradation of leading edge timing.
-The subtraction, by resetting the baseline offset (due to noise), ensures that the value of the noise offset for $t>t_0$ will be locked to the initial slope.
+The subtraction, by resetting the baseline offset (due to noise), ensures that the value of the noise offset for $t>t_0$ will be locked to the sign of the slope offset.

 In this paper we demonstrate that some of this loss in time precision can be recovered if the baseline slope (or, more practically, the slope at timing threshold) can also be measured.